-In 2011, in order to address certain reporting issues that arose with companies that had become public via reverse mergers, the SEC and the national securities exchanges adopted the so called "seasoning rules" to place heightened requirements on reverse merger companies before they can be eligible to be listed on an exchange.
-Generally speaking, under the seasoning rules, a reverse merger company is prohibited from applying to list its shares on a national exchange until:
+In order to address certain reporting issues that arose with companies that had become public via reverse mergers, the SEC and the national securities exchanges adopted the so called "seasoning rules" to place heightened requirements on reverse merger companies before they can be eligible to be listed on an exchange.
+Generally speaking, under the seasoning rules, a reverse merger company is prohibited from applying to up-list its shares on a national exchange until:

-- The company has completed a one-year "seasoning period" by trading in the U.S. over-the-counter market or on another regulated U.S. or foreign exchange following the reverse merger, and filed all required reports with the SEC, including audited financial statements; and - The company maintains the requisite minimum share price (\$4, \$3 or \$2 per share, depending on the exchange and the type of company) for a sustained period, and for at least 30 of the 60 trading days, immediately prior to its listing application and the exchange's decision to list.
+- The company has completed a one-year "seasoning period" by trading in the U.S. over-the-counter market or on another regulated U.S. or foreign exchange for a minimum period of one year commencing after the public company filed its audited annual financial statements showing the completed merger. - The company maintains the requisite minimum share price (\$4, \$3 or \$2 per share, depending on the exchange and the type of company) for a sustained period, and for at least 30 of the 60 trading days, immediately prior to its listing application and the exchange's decision to list.
+It will also need to meet all other requirements for the original listing.